ugurersoy/planing-todo/README.md

    after registiration you can use the localhost:8080/api/v1/auth/authentication endpoind for token

   ## API Documentation
-  I used swagger for api documentation after starting app you can check the all endpoind from;
+  I used swagger for api documentation.
+After starting app you can check the all endpoinds from;
    "http://localhost:8080/swagger-ui/index.html#/"
-  Please note: you should be use token for testing end point on the swagger.
+  Please note: you should be use token for testing endpoints on the swagger.